A Brief History of Our Church

 From late 2003 – early 2005 St. Michael's did not have a full-time priest.
 The parish was graciously served on Sundays by Fr.
 Stephan Powely, who was at that time a full-time prison chaplain.
 He is currently retired and serves St. John the Baptist Greek Orthodox Church on Sundays and some major feast days.
 The priest Fr.
 Anthony Karbo, pastor of Holy Theophany in Colorado Springs, was assigned as the priest in charge.
 Neither priest resided in Pueblo.
 Although this time without a full-time pastor posed various difficulties, nonetheless it served to draw the small community together.
 The parishioners showed great love for their church and actively worked to ensure its continuing legacy.

 Today a visitor to our parish on Sunday will find a worshiping community of 50 plus.
 We are no longer a dominantly Slavic parish, although we are forever indebted to our fathers and mothers in the faith here in Pueblo.
 Our Orthodox worship and life are deeply informed by the Russian and Serbian spiritual roots of our parish.
 All our services are done almost completely in English (although our priest, Fr.
 Zechariah can speak Russian).
-Today you will find 'Heinz 57' American converts, who have come to Orthodox Christianity seeking the fullness of the Christian Faith, and cradle Orthodox – born into the Faith – who continue to hold dear the faith of their ancestors.
-We have a rich and vibrant history and we are looking forward to the good things our God has in store.
-We have been part of our city's culture and life for 120 years.
+Today you will find a mix of American converts, who have come to Orthodox Christianity seeking the fullness of the Christian Faith, and cradle Orthodox – born into the Faith – who continue to hold dear the faith of their ancestors.
+We have a rich and vibrant history, and we are looking forward to the good things our God has in store.
+We have been part of our city's culture and life for 121 years.
 Today, we the inheritors of the legacy of St. Michael's Church are committed to living and struggling for the Faith as did those who have gone before us.
 The days behind us are beautiful, but we believe the coming days are extraordinary.

 Our doors are open, everyone is welcome - come and see.